 Higher Education Entrance Examination for external students (Externistenreifeprüfung)

 The Higher Education Entrance Examination for external students provides an additional option to gain access to the Higher Educational Entrance Qualification via Second Chance Education.
 By successfully completing the examinations taken as external students, graduates are awarded the same entitlement to study and other entitlements similar to those who obtain a Reifeprüfung (Higher Education Entrance Examination) certificate of the same type of Upper Level Academic Secondary School by attending a school.
 The requirement for admission in this case is successful completion of the eight years of education and an application for admission, which is to be submitted to the relevant Regional Education Board (Landesschulrat or Stadtsschulrat für Wien).
 The examination requirements are dependent upon the type of school selected during admission.
 In order to prepare for Higher Education Entrance Examinations taken as an external student, participants are offered courses in adult education institutions, for example adult education centres and various private schools.

 The actual type of education that is available to an individual will depend on the qualifications he/she obtained while attending Second Chance Education.
 Whilst individual qualifications (such as compulsory school education and the Reifeprüfung - Higher Education Entrance Examination) can be used to access any form of further education, other qualifications (such as the Limited Higher Education Entrance Examination) only prepare students for a restricted or specific type of further education.
 Continuing Education courses in the context of Adult Education are, in any case, available, irrespective of the educational qualifications an individual has.

-Federal Ministry for Education - VET Schools for Adults
+Federal Ministry of Education, Science and Research - VET Schools for Adults

 erwachsenenbildung.at – Website for adult teaching and learning